 Ask Direct Questions

 Don’t simply ask your employees how they feel about certain elements of their job.
 Ask them specific questions about the topic you want feedback on.
-Not only will this help you get feedback on the areas you’d like it, but it can help direct your employees into a particular answer instead of being vague with responses.
+Not only will this help you get feedback on the areas you’d like it, but it can help direct your employees to a particular answer instead of being vague with responses.

 Let Them Be Honest